swdriessen/Aurora/docs/projects/equipment.md

 You can also add some properties to these mundane items such as cost, weight, stackable, or whether they are a valuable item such as treasure.

+## Equipment Data Provider

+The `IEquipmentDataProvider` is responsible for providing all elements related to equipment.
+This can be used to either fill a store or retrieve items that need to be obtained by another component.

+- Elements
+    - Items
+    - Armor
+    - Weapons
+    - Magic Items

+The provider should have a filtered list based on for example source restrictions.
+This way there is no need to filter it everywhere the interface is used.
+There should be something like an `ISourceRestriction` interface that can hook into the provider and act like some sort of middleware.

+## Equipment Extractor

+The `IEquipmentExtractor` is responsible for extracting item packs into a collection individual items.

+## Equipment Store

+The equipment store is responsible for providing all that is needed to a store front from which to retrieve items.
+The `IEquipmentDataProvider` is used to provide the content for the store.